Precious lace

 The Déferlante blouse in Passion Red Shell Lace

-For the summer, and the Fauve Romance collection , I fell in love with this new lace .
+For summer, and the Fauve Romance collection , I fell in love with this new lace .
 The Coquillage pattern is so delicate, a real marvel!
 And it really stands out from more traditional laces, it's interesting to consider this weaving work as a pattern in its own right.
-This lace is made of cotton and polyamide , non-stretchy, and it has very limited openwork.
+This lace is made of cotton and polyamide , non-stretch, and it has very limited openwork.

 Timeless or colorful